 The inspiration for this project came from all the beautiful images on Pinterest of marbled fingernails.
 We used a selection of old nail polishes that I never wear.
 Commonsense would suggest that newer nail polish would be thinner, giving the best result, but I just hid the ones that I love, and let the kids choose from the rest.
 Before we started, we also planned how we would dry the bottles.
 Our solution was pencils stuck into an old floristry oasis, anchored into a pot.

-Use warm tap water, and gently drop the polish on to its surface.
+Use warm tap water, and gently drop the nail polish on to its surface.
 If you just tip it in quickly, it may sink to the bottom, so use the brush held just above the water to control the flow.
 Once you have added your choice of colours, use a cocktail stick to mix them up to get a marbled effect.
 Use a container that you don’t mind ruining as it won’t be easy to clean when you finish.

 Pop the sides of the bottles into the water and turned them gently.
 The nail polish grips the glass immediately, so you will find that all the nail polish from the surface of the water clings straight away.